Busting the myths about cyber hacks: “It won’t happen to me”

 How does this form of insurance operate and what benefit could it be to pharma and R&D companies?

-Insurers and their panel of specialist service providers can help in other ways:
+Insurers and their panel of specialist service providers can help in other ways, such as:

 - Public Relations advisers, helping the organisation to deal with press enquiries;

-- Lawyers, to represent the organisation if it’s sued for data breach, or investigated by a regulator like the Information Commissioner;
+- Lawyers, who will represent the organisation if it’s sued for data breach, or even investigated by a regulator;

-- Notification costs, where the insurer picks up the considerable cost of notifying any third parties whose data has been breach (often legally mandated);
+- Notification costs, where the insurer picks up the considerable cost of notifying any third parties whose data has been breach;

 - Repair & recovery, insurers picking up the cost of replacing or repairing networks or recovery data affected by the intrusion;